 The Innovation, Entrepreneurship and Business Design emphasis offers you a diverse set of coursework to build competencies required by innovation-seeking firms or launching a new venture.
 You’ll learn how to translate needs into insights, connect concepts across functional areas, and frame innovative solutions into viable business models.

-This major will be useful to students interested in launching their own entrepreneurial venture, consulting to or investing in entrepreneurial ventures, and managing a technology-based business.
-Students interested in public policy concerning economic growth and technological change will also benefit from this major.
+This emphasis will be most useful for those interested in launching their own start-up, consulting to or investing in entrepreneurial ventures, managing technology-based businesses, or exploring new opportunities in emerging industries.
+Those interested in public policy concerning economic growth and managing technological change will also benefit from this emphasis.

 "Despite the example of geniuses like Alexander Graham Bell, Thomas Edison and Steve Jobs, innovation doesn't occur in a vacuum."

 —Bill McEvily, strategy professor at Rotman, in an online article on innovation